-In this context, independence is critical, but there is a need to ensure that partners and stakeholders work together as a district to delivery this strategy.
+In this context, independence is critical.
+Equally, there is a need to ensure that partners and stakeholders work together as a district to delivery this Strategy.
 Recognising this, it is agreed that:

-- the Economic Development Kotahitanga Board is established - an independent chair is appointed by Council to build trust, pull together a strong board and provide a unified strategic direction - the board will be selected based on capability and board members need to be able to work productively with multiple partners and stakeholders within and outside the district - a council representative will be an ex-officio member of the board - local iwi will be fully represented on the board - council will provide support to the board. - A separate Terms of Reference Agreement will be developed and agreed with the Board.
+- the Economic Development Kotahitanga Board is established - an independent chair is appointed by Council to build trust, pull together a strong Board and provide a unified strategic direction - the Board will be selected based on capability and Board members need to be able to work productively with multiple partners and stakeholders within and outside the district - a council representative will be an ex-officio member of the Board - local iwi (Te Āti Awa ki Whakarongotai, Ngāti Raukawa ki te Tonga and Ngāti Toa Rangatira) will each have representation on the Board - council will provide support to the Board - a separate Terms of Reference Agreement will be developed along with performance measures that will be agreed with Council and the Board - it is proposed that the initial core responsibilities of the Board would focus on overseeing the Economic Development Strategy and Implementation Plan, advocating for Kāpiti Coast and for economic development activities in the district, and being a relationship broker, with a focus on the establishment of strategic relationships to progress the outlined key priorities of this strategy.

-It is proposed that the initial core responsibilities of the Board would focus on overseeing the Economic Development Strategy, advocating for the Kāpiti Coast and for economic development activities in the district, and being a relationship broker, with a focus on the establishment of strategic relationships to progress economic development opportunities.
 The Board will also play an important role in finalising and agreeing the monitoring and reporting framework for the Strategy.
-This recognises that given the Covid-19 pandemic, there is a need to understand more fully the economic impacts on the local economy and how these might effect our economic performance and growth
+This recognises that given the Covid-19 pandemic, there is a need to understand more fully the economic impacts on the local economy and how these might affect our economic performance and growth.